-6.10 Yellow Point Aquifer Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area A Official Community Plan.
-Applicability (a) A development permit is required for the following activities unless specifically exempt: Part 2 Interpretation (i) Subdivision of land as defined in the Land Title Act or the Strata Property Act; and, (ii) Construction, alteration, or erection of a dwelling unit(s). (b) Exemptions The following activities are exempt from requiring a development permit: Land Use Regulations (i) Subdivision of land which results in three or fewer lots and the parcel proposed to be subdividedhas not been subdivided within the past five years. (ii) Land alteration. (iii) Construction of a dwelling unit or subdivision of land on lands serviced by a community watersystem. (iv) Construction and/or alteration of accessory buildings, agricultural buildings, structures and fencing.
-Part 4 Zones (v) Construction or renovation to commercial, institutional, recreational, and industrial buildings. (vi) All additions or alterations to an existing dwelling unit.
-Subdivision Regulations (vii) The replacement or reconstruction of an existing dwelling unit with another dwelling unit within the same basic footprint. (viii) Construction of a secondary suite. (ix) Construction of a dwelling unit where the applicant demonstrates that there is: (A) A well that existed prior to July 26, 2011 which produces a minimum of 3.5 m3 Part 6 Development Permit Areas per day year round that will be connected to the proposed dwelling unit; (B) an existing (prior to July 26, 2011) water license with capacity to satisfy at least 30% of total household water use for a 90 day period; or (C) a valid approved source of water which is not groundwater that is currently in use and has adequate capacity to satisfy at least 30% of total household water use for a 90 day period.
+6.10 Yellow Point Aquifer Development Permit Area

+Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area A Official Community Plan.

+A development permit is required for the following activities unless specifically exempt:

+- (i) Subdivision of land as defined in the Land Title Act or the Strata Property Act; and, - (ii) Construction, alteration, or erection of a dwelling unit(s).

+The following activities are exempt from requiring a development permit:

+- (i) Subdivision of land which results in three or fewer lots and the parcel proposed to be subdividedhas not been subdivided within the past five years. - (ii) Land alteration. - (iii) Construction of a dwelling unit or subdivision of land on lands serviced by a community watersystem. - (iv) Construction and/or alteration of accessory buildings, agricultural buildings, structures andfencing. - (v) Construction or renovation to commercial, institutional, recreational, and industrial buildings. - (vi) All additions or alterations to an existing dwelling unit. - (vii) The replacement or reconstruction of an existing dwelling unit with another dwelling unit withinthe same basic footprint. - (viii) Construction of a secondary suite. - (ix) Construction of a dwelling unit where the applicant demonstrates that there is: - (A) A well that existed prior to July 26, 2011 which produces a minimum of 3.5 m per day year round that will be connected to the proposed dwelling unit; - (B) an existing (prior to July 26, 2011) water license with capacity to satisfy at least 30% of total household water use for a 90 day period; or - (C) a valid approved source of water which is not groundwater that is currently in use and has adequate capacity to satisfy at least 30% of total household water

-- (x) Construction of a dwelling unit where the dwelling unit: - (A) Is not to be connected to a groundwater source; and, - (B) Is entirely serviced with water through stored and treated rainwater which meets or exceeds Canadian Drinking Water Standards.
+- (A) Is not to be connected to a groundwater source; and, - (B) Is entirely serviced with water through stored and treated rainwater which meets or exceeds Canadian Drinking Water Standards.